jaspervdj/jaspervdj/cv.markdown

 ## Summary

-I am an experienced Haskell developer, which I have been using commercially, for lots of open source work, and for my studies before that.
+I am a software engineer with lots of experience using Haskell, both professionally and for open source projects.

-I think strong typing and functional programming has helped me achieve a very rigorous attitude in programming -- not only in Haskell, but also in the other languages I write such as OCaml, Java, C and C++, JavaScript -- by constantly striving towards correctness and excellence.
+I think strong typing and functional programming has helped me achieve a very rigorous attitude in programming -- not only in Haskell, but also in the other languages I write such as OCaml, Java, C and C++, JavaScript -- by constantly striving towards correctness, principled design, and robustness.

-My personal development projects include various libraries written in Haskell, and a technical blog.
+My personal development projects include various high-profile libraries written in Haskell, and a technical blog.

 ## Skills